All Episodes

 This mother was with three children.

-One child was crying, another one wanted to take a picture.
+Another one wanted to take a picture.

-She turns around, all of a sudden in seconds, in seconds, her son has bolted over the railing.
+She turns around all of a sudden, in seconds, in seconds, her son has bolted over the railing.

 Other adults tried to grab him.